Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 - Detection is SNR-threshold-based in the later model stages.
 - Localization is performed on the terrain surface, not in unconstrained 3D space.

+### Prototype assumptions

+- The incoming serial stream already contains synchronized 8-channel sensor values.
+- The physical sensor order must match the hard-coded sensor coordinates.
+- Arrival extraction is threshold-based, so sensor gain/noise consistency matters.
+- Mapping-based localization depends on the quality and repeatability of calibration taps.
+- The current runtime configuration is especially oriented toward **outside-net** localization experiments.

 ---

 ## Practical reading order